voeazul/middleware-b2b/docs/en-us/faq/readme.md

 ---

-We hope these FAQs have helped clarify some common questions about using the bus to integrate with Navitaire.
+We hope these FAQs have helped clarify some common questions about using the Middleware to integrate with Navitaire.
 If you have additional questions or require more information, please don't hesitate to contact our support team.

 Happy coding! 😊✈️